infrahq/infra/docs/manage/roles.md

 # Working with Roles

-Roles are granted to users in Infra to give that user a certain level of access to a cluster or namespace.
+Grant roles to users in Infra to give that user a certain level of access to a cluster or namespace.
 [Learn more about Granting Roles to Users](grants.md).

 Roles supported by a connector are defined only in the context of the connected cluster.
 Infra supports the following roles by default: